currymike123/CS1/Week2/week2.md

 ## Decimal Numbers

-<b>Float</b> and <b>double</b> are used to store decimal numbers.
-The difference from integers is the addition of a decimal place, the size of the number they can store, and the precision of the number.
-A double is more precise than a float.
-The default type for decimal numbers is a double.
-To use a float you must add an f to the end of the number.
+<b>Double</b> and </b>float</b> are used to store decimal numbers.
+Java uses `double` as the default type for decimal numbers.
+Decimals numbers are referred to as floating point numbers in Java, the decimal point is the "floating point".

 ### 0.0, 0.1, 0.2, 0.3, 0.4, 0.5, . . .